We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - gauze, tape, and scissors

-As you create your registry or list of things to buy for your little one, consider some of these first aid kits for babies that come equipped with just about everything you might need to care for your child.
+As you create your registry for your little one, consider some of these items for your first aid kit.

-If you suspect your child may be sick, it’s always best to call their pediatrician’s office to discuss the symptoms over the phone to find out if they recommend bringing your child in to be examined.
+If you suspect your baby may be sick, it’s always best to call their pediatrician’s office to discuss the symptoms over the phone.
+A healthcare professional can help you decide whether to bring your child in to be examined.

-Of course, it’s always better to err on the side of caution with a young infant, so be sure to follow your new-parent instinct if you think your baby isn’t acting normal.
+Of course, it’s always better to err on the side of caution with an infant.
+Be sure to follow your new-parent instinct if you think your baby isn’t acting like they usually do.

-Additionally, as a safety precaution, it’s best not to put a bandage on a young infant who can easily pull it off and put it in their mouth, as this poses a choking hazard.
-If you do have to use a bandage, be sure it’s placed in an area that your baby can’t reach and remove as soon as possible.
+As a safety precaution, it’s best not to put a bandage where a young infant can easily pull it off and put it in their mouth.
+This can pose a choking hazard.
+If you do have to use a bandage, be sure it’s placed in an area that your baby can’t reach and remove it as soon as possible.

-For this list, we reached out to well-respected pediatricians to best understand the medical needs of an infant and what can be provided safely at home by the parents.
+For this list of first aid kit items, we reached out to well-respected pediatricians to best understand the medical needs of an infant and what can be provided safely at home by the parents.

-We also reached out to real parents to learn about the kits they found to be useful in caring for their young infant.
+We also reached out to real parents to learn about the kits they found to be useful in caring for their young infants.

 - $ = under $20